Kamikaze Bike Games

 September 14-17, Mammoth Lakes

 Kamikaze.
 Within the cycling community, it’s a word that evokes a feeling of intensity and speed – plus a good hit of crazy.
 The iconic Kamikaze downhill at Mammoth Mountain took the early mountain bike racing scene to a whole new level in the mid-80’s, and the Kamikaze Games quickly became the biggest bicycle racing event in the United States.
-A decade-long hiatus could not withstand the power of the Kamikaze, and in 2013 the celebratory event was relaunched under a new name, the Kamikaze Bike Games, boasting additional races and competitions.
+There’s something for everyone at the event, including a wide range of gravity events, a cross country race, a kids’ race, and electric bike race.

 The Kamikaze Bike Games was brought to life by Mammoth Mountain Senior Vice President and passionate cyclist Bill Cockcroft.
 Cockroft – who has worked at Mammoth Mountain since 1969 and inducted into the Mountain Bike Hall of Fame in 1994 – is well known for his ability to make huge things happen.
 In addition to organizing a multitude of world-renowned cycling events, Cockroft is also responsible for opening Mammoth Mountain to bikes, making the resort one of the first-ever lift-accessed bike parks in the world in 1986.